June-Skeeter/GEOB270_Lab3_2021S1/Content/Part2.md

 **2)** Import the data into your feature dataset
 * Once you have downloaded the census data layer, import it into your feature dataset.
 * The file name from simply analytics isn't very descriptive.
-Try renaming you layer to "population_DA"
+Rename the layer to "Population_DA"

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gX8AZbZq9Og" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>